 The official start of summer is here and most New Englanders like to hit the ground running to make the most of this brief special season!
 We are fortunate to have a pick of local beaches for day trips and in Milton, we also have a huge local pool open every day as well as beautiful Houghton's Pond.
 Take advantage of live music here in town with the weekly band concerts at the town gazebo.
 This summer there will also be live music on Saturdays around town by local high school students, sponsored by The Milton Rotary.
-Stay tuned for dates!
 Looking for an outdoor patio to enjoy?
 Check out 88 Wharf, Steel and Rye, Ashmont Grill, The Bowery Bar (formerly ester's), and Novara.
 The Milton Public Library has various interesting programs and events for adults and kids alike.
 It's a great spot to cool off and get some reading done!
 Brookwood Community Farms is offering a series of cooking classes this summer and the Milton Farmers Market is open now through the fall every Thursday from 1:00-6:00.
 Make your summer bucket list and start crossing things off!

 Milton is a great town to live in with easy proximity to the city, beautiful open spaces, great schools and so much more.
 But one thing particularly impressive about the town is the history around us.